 Some sources for fresh, colorful foods include:

-- Join a local Community Supported Agriculture (CSA).
-These programs allow you to eat in color and in season.
+- Community Supported Agriculture (CSA) programs allow you to eat in color and in season.
 Some farms offer quarter-share or half-share options, fruit shares, and eggs.
 You can find a participating farm near you on the Local Harvest website.

 - Buy goods at a farmer’s market.
 Some farms participate in winter markets so you can buy fresh local produce all year.